-From the desks of Linda Carter Batiste, J.D., Principal Consultant/Legislative Specialist and Tracie DeFreitas, M.S., CLMS, Lead Consultant — ADA Specialist
+From the desks of Linda Carter Batiste, J.D., Principal Consultant/Legislative Specialist and Tracie DeFreitas, M.S., Principal Consultant — ADA Specialist

 Employers may be faced with difficult issues when the accommodation needs of one employee interfere with the accommodation needs of another employee.
 One such situation occurs when an employee is allergic to a service animal used by another employee.
 The following is a summary of accommodations that might meet the needs of both employees:

 1. Eliminate in-person contact:

 - Have the employees work in different areas of the building.

 - Establish different paths of travel for each employee.

 - Arrange for alternatives to in-person communication, such as e-mail, telephone, teleconferencing, and videoconferencing.

 - Allow flexible scheduling so the employees do not work at the same time.